Monster Love Character Analysis Part 2- Star the Monster Princess

 From a reader’s perspective, it felt like Hippie took some of Star’s confidence from the show and injected it into Marco.
 Besides being pleasantly surprised, I thought that this was a smart move.
 It helps to offset how shy and insecure Star can be in this story, so their dynamic remains balanced as a whole.

 The downside to this newfound confidence, though, is that this can lead to Marco being somewhat reckless.
-Firstly, in Monster Princess, it’s Marco who proposes that they break Ponyhead out of St. Olga’s rather than Marco.
+Firstly, in Monster Princess, it’s Marco who proposes that they break Ponyhead out of St. Olga’s rather than Star.
 Moreover, this can even lead to him inadvertently hurting Star.
 Fortunately, his concern for Star’s well being, plus some criticism from Toffee, helps him to grow out of this.

 While Marco more or less took his role as Star’s guide and friend in the show seriously, it gets magnified in Monster Princess due to her past.
 While most of her friends from Earth know she’s been through awful experiences, Marco’s the only one who knows the full extent of what she’s gone through.
 As a result, Marco becomes fiercely protective of the princess, vowing to never let anyone else hurt her again.
 His concern’s so great, that when that brat Jeremy called Star “a lizard freak”, he went berserk with rage.
-In other words, don’t mess with Star
+In other words, don’t mess with Star around him.

 Star & Marco’s Relationship